-Services that are covered for you What you must pay when you get these services Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
+Services that are covered for you What you must pay when you get these services Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/ CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
 Ambulance services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
 Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
 You pay 20% of the total cost for Medicare-covered air ambulance per one-way trip.
-You pay a \$250 copayment for Medicare-covered ground ambulance services per one-way trip.
-If you are admitted to the hospital, you do not have to pay the ambulance services coinsurance or copayment.
+You pay a \$225 copayment for Medicare-covered ground ambulance services per one-way trip.
 Prior authorization is required for non-emergency transportation.
 Annual physical exam Examination of the heart, lung, abdominal, and neurological systems Hands-on examination of the body (such as head, neck, and extremities) Detailed medical/family history Limited to one exam per year in addition to the annual wellness visit Must be performed in your PCP office.
 Contact your PCP to set up an appointment.
 There is no coinsurance, copayment, or deductible for annual physical exam.
 Annual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every 12 months.
-There is no coinsurance, copayment, or deductible for the annual wellness visit.
+Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
+However, you don't need to have had a "Welcome to There is no coinsurance, copayment, or deductible for the annual wellness visit.
 Non-preventive medical services provided during the visit may require a copayment.